5.2 Stand-Alone Client

 - Send automatically

 Messages you have assigned to a hotkey must by default be confirmed by hitting "Enter" before they are actually sent.
-However, if you make a tick in this box, messages will be sent immediately, i.e. there is no further need to press "Enter" first.
+However, if you check this box, messages will be sent immediately, i.e. there is no further need to press "Enter" first.
 We recommend you make absolutely sure your message is just like you want it to be before ticking this box.

 - Select Object

 Once you have selected a key to assign an action to, you can select an item using you would like to use via this option.
 Simply click on the button.
 Your cursor will turn into crosshairs.
 Now click on the item you would like to use.
 As soon as you have selected an item, it will be displayed in the little box to the left.

 - Clear Object